FelipSamitier/Project1-My_Blackjack/README.md

 ## How did you organize your work?

 ⦁	I started working with board on Trello, what I need to do?

-⦁	With calm, I think about how want to do this project, ⦁	Think what task i need to do for finish my project.
+⦁	With calm, I think about how want to do this project.

+⦁	Think what task i need to do for finish my project.

 (Image trello implemented in Project)